8 Ways to Fix "Disconnected from the Remote Desktop Software Network"

 Disable Service

 Solution 8.
-Try using a reliable AnyDesk alternative
+Try using a reliable alternative

 Download AnyViewer on your computers, and you can quickly start a remote session.

-Download Freeware Win 11/10/8.1/8/7/Server
+Download Freeware Win PCs & Servers

 Secure Download

 Step 1.
-Open AnyViewer on the host device, click Sign up to createa new account and sign in.
+Open AnyViewer on the host device, click Sign up to create a new account, and sign in.

 Log in Anyviewer